spencedalley/neonblue/README.md

 4. Utilize connection pooling when interacting with the database.
 Reduces latency from having to establish a new session connection each request
 5. Have postgres database utilize read replicas to decouple read from write traffic.
 6. Deploy application to EKS for automatic scaling, load balancing, health checks, and service discovery.
-7. Make the endpoints async instead
+7. Make the endpoints async/await; use AIO

 ### Improvement to prioritize next